 Students at Mirus are offered a June, July, August months enrollment.
 While current students continue on through the summer months, new students are also welcome to enroll for the June, July, August (summer) months only.
 Summer months enrollment at Mirus is very popular and is based on availability.
 Mirus accepts applications year round.

 Mirus’ summer months enrollment focus is primarily geared for students needing to make up courses.
-Students can expect to complete one to three courses during the semester.
 For more information on enrollment during the summer, visit our Summer FAQ page.

 Frequently Asked Questions